Northern Ohio Railway Museum: Location and facilities

-On this site the museum is collecting, preserving, restoring, displaying and will eventually be operating streetcars and other railway equipment for use by the public.
+On this site, the museum collects, preserves, restores, displays and will eventually operate streetcars and other railway equipment for use by the public.
 Over thirty railway cars and other railway equipment have been collected.
 Most, once restored, will be displayed and operated for the public.
-The collection is stored and displayed in two large “carbarns”.
+The collection is stored and displayed in two large "carbarns".
 In 1997, the museum erected the Anson W. Bennett Carhouse.
 In 2003, the John R. McCarthy Carhouse was erected.
-In these buildings the collection is stored and protected from the elements, and will be restored to its original condition.
+The collection is stored and protected from the elements in these buildings, and will be restored to its original condition.
 The heart of the museum's operation will be a demonstration railroad.
 Once completed, it will contain over three miles of track, providing a five-mile round trip.
-To date over a mile of track has been constructed.
+To date, over a mile of track has been constructed.
 Building and maintaining the museum's property, track and equipment require a number of support vehicles—trucks, tractors, and other specialized equipment.
 In 2000, the Rowen S. Prunkard Maintenance Facility was erected to house the fleet of internal combustion work equipment.

-The museum has a master plan and all development conforms to this plan.
-The plan is conceptual and provides for public areas with visitors’ center and interpretive displays, and for service areas with carbarns for service, restoration and storage of streetcars and interurbans.
-Provisions have been made for both open track and street running.
-This configuration provides for indoor storage of forty-two full sized interurban cars.
+The museum has a master plan, to which all development conforms.
+The plan is conceptual and provides for public areas with visitors' center and interpretive displays, and for service areas with carbarns for service, restoration, and storage of streetcars and interurbans.
+Provisions have been made for both open-track and street running.
+This configuration provides for indoor storage of 42 full-sized interurban cars.
 That density increases as smaller city equipment is included in the mix.
 Three of the seven planned buildings are now complete.

 Rolling stock and equipment

-As of 2020, the museum had ten street cars and one interurban coach plus a number of rail right of way maintenance cars.
+As of 2020, the museum had ten street cars, one interurban coach, and a number of rail right-of-way maintenance cars.